Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

 Can I leave Bangkok Airport?

-If you have a medium length layover in Bangkok of 6 hours up to 10 hours during the daytime, then it is worth considering leaving the airport to go and have a look around Bangkok.
+If you have a medium length layover in Bangkok of 6 hours and up to 10 hours during the daytime, then it is worth considering leaving the airport to go and have a look around Bangkok.

 You can read my travel diary of a 6 hour Bangkok layover here to see what is involved if you decide to leave Bangkok Airport.